 Tea oxidation is not like coffee roasting.
-During coffee roasting, heat is applied to the beans which breaks down polyphenols so darker roasted coffee in fact produces less tooth staining.
-Tea oxidation on the other hand, is an enzymatic process during which polyphenols combine to form the highly staining types of polyphenols known as theaflavins and thearubigins.
+During coffee roasting, heat is applied to the beans which break down polyphenols so darker roasted coffee in fact produces less tooth staining.
+Tea oxidation, on the other hand, is an enzymatic process during which polyphenols combine to form the highly staining types of polyphenols known as theaflavins and thearubigins.
 Interestingly, heat is actually used to stop the oxidation process of tea.

 If you drink fully oxidized teas, like Black and Pu-erh teas, your teeth are going to end up with more staining than if you drank coffee.

 This news is a huge win for coffee drinkers out there.
 However, for all of you out there who really love black teas and don’t want to switch to a less oxidized tea, we will be going over a few different tricks in the coming weeks that you might be able to try with your tea in order to reduce staining.